chromaui/chromatic-docs/promotion-eligibility.md

 ## How to redeem your promo code

-In order to redeem your promo code your account must have a project setup with at least one build run.
+In order to redeem your promo code follow these steps:

 1. Sign up to Chromatic
 2. Link your account with a GitHub Organization, Bitbucket Group, or GitLab Team.